watanaberyunosuke/dockernextcloudscript/README.md

 After install and expose your port, you can launch into the website for nextcloud: yourip:yourport.

-It is also desirable to install a SSL Connection after install.
+It is also desirable to setup SSL Connection after install.

 ## Current Issues That Has Been Identified